Rudy Lai

 Automated Captioning

-WBD partnered with Google Cloud to deploy AI tools that automatically generate closed captions for streaming content, significantly reducing production time and costs while improving accessibility.
-[1][2][3]
+WBD employs AI and Google Cloud's Vertex AI platform to generate closed captions automatically for streaming content, reducing production costs and improving accessibility compliance.
+[1][2]

 Content Discovery